ilpeppino/barcode-scanner/README.md

 - **Manual / USB scans** – Focus the input field, scan a barcode, and it auto-submits.
 Successful scans clear the field, add a task, and append to “Recent scans”.
 - **Task list picker** – The “Choose list” dropdown is populated from the Google Tasks API.
 Switch lists any time; the selection is stored in memory and future scans go to that list.
-- **Recent scans feed** – Shows timestamped log of the last 200 items, including duplicate notices.
+- **Recent scans feed** – Shows timestamped entries with the resolved product title and barcode, including duplicate notices.
+- **Clear list button** – Use “Clear list” in the Recent Scans card to wipe the on-screen table and the in-memory cache (useful when starting a new session).

 ### Mobile Scanner (`/mobile`)